 IMPORTANT DATES AND DEADLINES

-Prescreening deadlines (for all audio/video materials plus Music Education interview and Composition portfolio):
+Prescreening Deadlines (for all audio/video materials and/or composition portfolio):

-February 27, 2015 - all programs: all materials must be submitted for full consideration for an assistantship.
+February 28, 2015 - all programs: application file must be complete (except for on-campus interview/audition) for full consideration for an assistantship.

 March 6, 2015 - all programs: on campus audition/interview must take place by this date for full consideration for an assistantship.